Why is anger so easy for so many men? What is anger anyway?

 And we’re not talking physical hurt anymore.

-Well, many men are discovering that while that defense was helpful at some point it gets in the way now.
+Well, many men are discovering that while the anger was helpful at some point it gets in the way now.
 They hear it at work and at home—their anger is too much.

 What is anger?
 Well, it may be a number of other feelings that you’re not ready to feel just yet.
 That’s ok, but there’s a price to hiding all that under the guise of anger and it may be time for some men to do a cost-benefit analysis of whether it’s still worth it.